Poultry Housing

 What to Look for in a Hen House?

-• A chook house should provide chickens with a place to sleep and a place to lay eggs.
+- A hen house should provide chickens with a place to sleep and a place to lay eggs.

-• The house should be a decent size to accommodate the number of chooks you require plus addition space should you ever need to expand your flock (which happens more often than not!)
+- The house should be a decent size to accommodate the number of chooks you require plus additional space should you ever need to expand your flock (which happens more often than not!)

-Walk-In Mini Apex Hen House perfect for these 6 White Leghorn hens and rooster.
+Walk-In Mini Apex Hen House perfect for these 6 hens and rooster.

 A deep bed litter system work brilliantly in hen houses that have solid floors.